 - The resource does not exist in the location listed (404 error).
 Verify and fix the resource's URL on your page.

 - The resource is inaccessible to non-logged-in users.
 The test accesses the page as an anonymous user; ensure that all resources are accessible to anonymous users.

 - The resource is blocked to Googlebot by a robots.txt file.
-If the resource is important (see below), if it is on your own site, you might want to unblock the resource to Googlebot; if it is on another site, you might want to contact the site's webmaster and ask to have it unblocked.
+If the resource is important (see below) and it is on your own site, you might want to unblock the resource to Googlebot.
+If the resource is on another site, you might want to contact the site's webmaster and ask to have it unblocked.

 Unblocking important resources

 If a blocked resource is important, it could have a big effect on how Google understands the page.
 For example, a blocked large image could make a page appear to be mobile-friendly when it is not, or a blocked CSS file could result in incorrect font styles being applied (for example, too small for a device).
-This affects both the mobile usability score and Google's ability to crawl your page.
+This affects Google's ability to crawl your page, which could affect your results on Google.
 You should make sure that important resources are not blocked to Googlebot by robots.txt and are generally accessible.

 If you have unloadable resources or other page loading issues, you might see slightly different results every time you run the test.
 This is because the set of resources that were loaded can vary during each test run.
 If your page rendering changes each time you run the test, and you have not changed anything, check for a "page loading issues" warning; if present, click for more information to see what might have happened to prevent the page from being rendered consistently and correctly.

-The Mobile-Friendly Test tool can identify the following usability errors:
+The Mobile-Friendly Test tool can report the following usability errors: